 How much Vitamin C is recommended?

-The Recommended Daily Intake (RDI) amount for Vitamin C was raised awhile back, almost across the board for all men, women, and children.
-What used to be 60mgs per day for men, now stands at 90 for non smokers and 120 for smokers.
+The Recommended Daily Intake (RDI) amount for Vitamin C was raised a while back, almost across the board for all men, women, and children.
+What used to be 60mgs per day for men, now stands at 90 for non-smokers and 120 for smokers.
 If this seems quite low to you, bear in mind that this is the amount needed just to prevent certain illnesses like scurvy, not necessarily the amount for keeping the body in perfect running order.

 Many of the fertility studies showing the benefits of vitamin C were done using supplements of 1000mgs, 3000mgs, and sometimes even more per day.

 You’ll normally figure out when you’ve reached your body’s limit for vitamin C in one easily noticed reaction – loose stools.
 You see, vitamin C is a water-soluble vitamin, meaning that what the body doesn’t use, it eliminates.
 So you should be able to increase the amount you take until you notice this reaction – you’ll then know how much your body needs.
+I prefer to find out what amount will cause loose stools and then reduce it by half to make sure I don’t overload my system every day.
+(The best way to know how much you need is to do a Hair Tissue Mineral Analysis (HTMA) and work with a practitioner.

 Supplementing can be a good idea, but it’s also important to remember that long-term, or high dose supplementation, may end up causing a different imbalance within the body.
-So make sure to talk to your health care practitioner about any supplementation.
+So make sure to talk to your healthcare practitioner about any supplementation.

 *I should also let you know that taking aspirin, alcohol, or antidepressants, as well as smoking has been shown to lower vitamin C levels in the body.
 And high doses of C can also make some medications not as effective, so check with your doc if you’re serious about taking large doses and are already on meds.
 About 3/4 of the way down on this page tells you a bit more about the safety of high vitamin C doses.